 Based on our DJI Mavic pro vs DJI Phantom 4 review, both drones have advanced features that will make your flight comfortable and enjoyable.
 Depending on your taste, you can choose to fly the drone outdoors or even indoors.
 Below, we have scrutinized the flight experience that you should expect from each drone.

 Both Mavic Pro and Phantom 4 have obstacle avoidance sensors.
 These sensors can identify and avoid obstacles like rocks and trees while flying.
 Mavic Pro has only front sensors that can identify obstacles within a range of 49 feet.
 Unlike Mavic Pro, Phantom 4 has front, side, and rear sensors that give it a 360-degree protection against obstacles within a range of 49 feet.
 These sensors shield your drone from crashing.
 However, the sensors may not work as claimed under low light intensity.
 Learn more about the features of DJI Maic Pro from our detailed review below:

 Besides the obstacle avoidance sensors, these drones also use the GPS and GLONASS navigation systems.
 These navigation systems hover the drone at a fixed altitude, return the drones to the original take off location, and fly the drone autonomously.

 Both drones have a 12 MP camera attached to a three-axis gimbal.
-Unlike the cameras found in competitor drones, you can adjust the camera’s viewing angle to capture quality videos and photos.
+Unlike the cameras found in competitor drones, you can adjust the camera's viewing angle to capture quality videos and photos.
 The drones support the FPV function that gives you the freedom to stream the videos using your smart mobile phone.
 Find out more about DJI Phantom 4 from our full review below:

 Remote Control and Accessories – DJI Mavic Pro vs DJI Phantom 4